 6. Give them their space

-No matter how much it may seem as if introverts prefer nothing more than their own company, they too crave a deep, meaningful connection.
+No matter how much it may seem that introverts prefer nothing more than their own company, they too crave a deep, meaningful connection.
 Even more so with their partners.
-However, for them, it is the quality of the time spent together that matter most.
-They don’t care for checking items on a bucket list. if you are in a relationship with an introvert you need to know this.
+However, for them, it is the quality of the time spent together that matters the most.
+They don’t care about checking items on a bucket list.

 11 Communication Strategies To Use If You’re Dating An Introvert

 Pooja says, “The secret of successful relationships is effective communication.
 But self-expression is where introverts lack.
 This becomes a major hurdle, leading to misunderstandings and conflict in an extrovert-introvert relationship.”
 In the case of an introvert dating an introvert, this doesn’t pose any real challenge because both partners understand where the other is coming from.
 However, this can become the root cause of introvert-extrovert relationship conflict.

 Dating an introvert can seem hard.
 Their tendency to bottle up can drive you up the wall.
 However, these 11 communication strategies can help you along the way.
 Once you make a breakthrough and connect with them at a deeper level, you will realize that having a relationship with an introvert is one of the most rewarding experiences.

 Related Reading: 100 Questions To Ask Your Boyfriend